-In our opinion, Spectrum Youth & Family Services, Inc. and Subsidiary complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2020.
+In our opinion, Spectrum Youth & Family Services, Inc. and Subsidiary complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2021.

-Licensed VT Accounting Firm #92-0000343

-To the Board of Directors of Spectrum Youth & Family Services, Inc. Burlington, Vermont Page 2
+Physically located in Williston & Rutland Vermont www.dh-cpa.com • Licensed VT Accounting Firm #92-0000343 To the Board of Directors of Spectrum Youth & Family Services, Inc. Burlington, Vermont Page 2